dnygren/file_url/README.md

 *   The URL file has the same name as the source file with a <tt>.http</tt> extension appended to it.
-*   The URL file is stored in the same directory as the source file so it can be attached as easily to an e-mail message as the source file.
+*   The URL file is stored in the same directory as the source file so it can be attached as easily to an email message as the source file.
 *   The URL file points to a copy of the source file with a unique name so only recipients of that particular URL file attachment can see the file.
 This prevents an earlier recipient from being able to see changes made to the source file